 - Tampering with the supplemental front air bag system may result in serious personal injury.
-Tampering includes changes to the steering wheel and the instrument panel assembly by placing material over the steering wheel pad and above the instrument panel, or by installing additional trim material around the air bag system. - Work around and on the supplemental front air bag system should be done by an authorized NISSAN dealer.
+Tampering includes changes to the steering wheel and the instrument panel assembly by placing material over the steering wheel pad and above the instrument panel or by installing additional trim material around the air bag system. - Work around and on the supplemental front air bag system should be done by an authorized NISSAN dealer.
 Installation of electrical equipment should also be done by an authorized NISSAN dealer.
-The vellow Supplemental Restraint System (SRS) wiring should not be modified or disconnected.
-Unauthorized electrical test equipment and probing devices should not be used on the air bag system. - The SRS wiring harnesses are covered with yellow insulation either iust before the harness connectors or over the complete harness for easy identification.
+The Supplemental Restraint System (SRS) wiring should not be modified or disconnected.
+Unauthorized electrical test equipment and probing devices should not be used on the air bag system. - A cracked windshield should be replaced immediately by a qualified repair facility.
+A cracked windshield could affect inflation of the supplemental air bag system.

+• The SRS wiring harness connectors are yellow for easy identification.